 InnoMedica's quality control begins before manufacturing with qualifying equipment and incoming raw materials.
 Each batch produced is analyzed multiple times by the Quality Control and Analytics department: Samples are taken and checked in each case during the manufacturing process, at the end of production, and during storage.
 The Quality Assurance team then checks the GMP documents and subsequently releases the batches for use in the clinic.
 Under controlled conditions, the final filled vials with the drug are shipped to the various study sites and treatment centers in Switzerland.

-Currently, InnoMedica's quality system is being expanded by gradually implementing the requirements of Good Clinical Practice (GCP).
-These guidelines ensure quality and guarantee the protection of patients in clinical trials.
+The guidelines of Good Clinical Practice (GCP) ensure quality and guarantee the protection of patients in clinical trials.
 Compliance with these standards in the collection of clinical data from human subjects is essential for regulatory approval.
-In the first clinical trial, this was covered by the collaboration with the Swiss Association for Clinical Cancer Research (SAKK).
-However, closing the interface between GMP and GCP brings decisive advantages and makes InnoMedica independent with regard to study conduct.
+In the first clinical trial, the guidelines of Good Clinical Practice (GCP) was covered by the collaboration with the Swiss Association for Clinical Cancer Research (SAKK).
+Meanwhile, InnoMedica becomes sponsor for the clinical trials.
+The linking between GMP and GCP brings decisive advantages and makes InnoMedica independent with regard to study conduct.